rwieruch/blog_robinwieruch_content/react-with-graphql-tutorial.md

 }
 {{< /highlight >}}

-Second, you need to declare the class methods which were used in the render method.
-Also the `componentDidMount()` lifecycle method can be used to make an initial request when the App component has been mounted.
-Furthermore, there needs to be an initial state for the input field to make such an initial request in the mentioned lifecycle method in the first place.
+Declare the class methods which were used in the render method.
+The `componentDidMount()` lifecycle method can be used to make an initial request when the App component mounts.
+There needs to be an initial state for the input field to make an initial request in this lifecycle method.

 {{< highlight javascript >}}
 class App extends Component {